 One individual creeping thistle can spread thousands of seeds. – Zealand, Denmark.
 (Photo copyright © by Kaj Halberg)

 Rosebay willow-herb (Chamerion angustifolium), known in North America as fireweed, is native throughout temperate areas of the Northern Hemisphere, mainly the boreal forest zone.
-It thrives in newly cut forest parts and readily invades other disturbed areas.
+It thrives in new forest clearings and will readily invade other disturbed areas.
 An excellent example of the ability of rosebay willow-herb to completely take over newly abandoned fields may be studied on the page Vorsø on my mind: Expanding wilderness.

-Fruiting rosebay willow-herb, nature reserve Vorsø, Horsens Fjord, Denmark.
+Fruiting rosebay willow-herb, Horsens Fjord, Denmark.
 (Photo copyright © by Kaj Halberg)

 Common bulrush (Typha latifolia), also known by many other names, including broadleaf cattail, cat-o’-nine-tails, and great reedmace, is distributed in an enormous area, found in Europe, Asia, Africa, and the Americas.
 It has been introduced elsewhere and is regarded as an invasive plant in Australia and Hawaii.

 The inflorescence of bulrushes is very distinctive, situated on a long spike, male flowers above, females below, both very densely clustered.
 The female part evolves into a hard, brown, cylindrical mass of seeds, which are spread by the wind in late autumn, winter, or the following spring.